JayCurrington/Crafty/diary.md

 # Diary Entries FYP:

+## 20 October 2025
+Added in the player movement, the player now can walk, jump, and looks in the direction of movement.
+The camera follows the player, however player jump creates weird movement with the camera.
+The Player model has been made and may be tweaked later.
+Godot proof of concept is on track.
+Next implementation will be the ability to iunteract with objects and fixing the camera.

 ## 16 October 2025:
 Other coursework has taken much more time than expected.
 I have created a Godot emviornment and I will begin the programming on that, with a movable player by Monday.
 Research has been going much slower than expected.
 Will resume over the weekend and into the next week.
 I will have a small paragraph outlining what a game programming pattern is and an example from a real game in which one was likely used by Monday afternoon.
 Laptop is currently broken, inhibiting progress slightly, however, a new charger has been ordered and will hopefully fix the issue within the next few days.
 If the issue is not resolved tomorrow, I will reference my risks and mitigations and work through my technological failure mitigation.